tomjoht/tomjoht.github.io/_posts/2018/2018-06-19-how-tech-writing-is-just-like-the-world-cup.md

 > Team members can be heard shouting instructions to their teammates and cursing when the other team scores a goal.
 “I think that soccer is a game that is essentially about failure and emptiness,” said Eilenberger cheerfully.
 Soccer players try to control a ball with their feet, he explained, but most of the time they end up losing control.
 “The very fact that life is failure, and your everyday experience is failure, is somehow symbolized by the soccer experience.” ([Germany has a soccer team made up entirely of writers](https://www.pri.org/stories/2017-01-24/germany-has-soccer-team-made-entirely-writers-0))

-Tech writers, too, much exert incredible patience and persist against failure and emptiness.
+Tech writers, too, must exert incredible patience and persist against failure and emptiness.
 As releases get pushed out, or deadlines are months in advance, you have to be patient and methodically try to move the ball down field.
 90 days might pass before you can finally hit Publish on a single doc.
 Then right when you're ready to hit Publish, the project gets canceled, and you have to shelve all your work for good.
 The parallels are uncanny here.

 ## 5. Even something usually considered boring can suddenly become interesting.